lariosm/TeamMNM/Documents/README.md

 # Documents
-This folder will host milestone folders for the 2018-19 senior capstone project.
+This folder hosts milestone folders for the 2018-19 senior capstone project.